The Company’s business name is SSAB AB (publ). The Company’s business name in English is SSAB Corporation.

-Any shareholder wishing to attend a General Meeting must be entered as a shareholder in a printout or other presentation from the entire share register effective as of five weekdays prior to the date of the meeting, and must give the Company notice of his intention to attend preferably no later than 12 noon on the day prescribed in the notice convening the meeting, at which time also the number of advisors shall be stated.
-The latter-mentioned day may not be a Sunday, any other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and may not occur earlier than the fifth weekday before the meeting.
+Any shareholder wishing to attend a General Meeting must give the Company notice of the intention to attend no later than on the day prescribed in the notice convening the meeting, at which time also the number of advisors shall be stated.
+The aforementioned day may not be a Sunday, any other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and may not occur earlier than the fifth weekday before the meeting.

 General Meetings shall be held in Borlänge, Luleå, Oxelösund or Stockholm.

 At the Annual General Meeting of Shareholders the following matters shall be addressed: